opendocsg/slw-judgments-backfill/2010_SGHC_267/report.md

 **The Issue**

 7       I grant leave to amend paragraph 14(d) and (e).
 The plaintiff has the burden of adducing sufficient evidence for paragraph 14(d) to justify its claim before the assessing registrar.
 Paragraph 14(e) may require some authority to justify, such as the decision of _John While Springs (S) Pte Ltd and another v.
-Goh Sai Chuah Justin and Others_ [2004] SGHC 150, but that is a matter to be decided by the assessing registrar.
+Goh Sai Chuah Justin and Others_ <span class="citation">[2004] SGHC 150</span>, but that is a matter to be decided by the assessing registrar.

 8       The only issue that remains is whether the plaintiffs can amend its statement of claim to seek for restitutionary damages in addition to general damages for the losses it suffered.